 Since its founding as one of California's original counties in 1850, Yolo County has been a place where agriculture is the primary creator of wealth.
 The larger a farming or ranching operation is, and the longer it has existed, the wealthier the family running it tends to be.

-For this reason, many of the finest homes, both new and historic, in the county are the centerpieces of large ranches in its rural portions, rather than on regular blocks in the cores of its four small cities.
+For this reason, many of the finest new and historic homes in the county are the centerpieces of large ranches in its rural portions rather than on regular blocks in the cores of its four small cities.
 The Gable Mansion is an exception: a massive, stately home on a large lot located just four blocks from the very center of Woodland's downtown.

 This California State Historical Landmark is significant for its stunning Victorian Italianate architecture and close connection with the early agricultural development of Yolo County.

-The very finest non-ranch home in Yolo County and among the grandest in California found outside of San Francisco, Los Angeles, and their environs, this historic mansion has been fully restored and in 2018 was placed on the market for only the third time ever, offering the public a rare glimpse of the stunning grandeur of this historic, architectural gem.
+The very finest non-ranch home in Yolo County and among the grandest in California found outside of San Francisco, Los Angeles, and their environs, this historic Mansion was fully restored, and in 2018, the Mansion was placed on the market for only the third time ever, offering the public a rare glimpse of the stunning grandeur of this historic, architectural gem.